 GDL rE-Connect, June 5 – 9 2021, online

-The COVID-19 pandemic has exposed the fault lines in multilateralism and challenges to partnerships tackeling long term global challenges from migration to climate change.
+The COVID-19 pandemic exposed the fault lines in multilateralism and challenges to partnerships tackeling long term global challenges from migration to climate change.

-In this context, the role of the Global Diplomacy Lab in exploring a more inclusive diplomacy becomes significant.
+In this context, the role of the Global Diplomacy Lab in exploring a more inclusive diplomacy became significant.
 The series of online sessions “rE-Connect amidst the global pandemic” was a celebration of this commitment, as well as a call to its members to create meaningful opportunities for collective action, trust and solidarity that are more necessary than ever in the context of the current crises.

 Find out more about the results from the five day conference below:

 This three part discussion series took a close look at the multilateral system as the global pandemic revealed the need to rework it.
 Starting with an analysis of the status quo and the weaknesses of multilateralism as it is today before reimagining how we can do it better.
 Where to start and why?
 Find the answers here.